 Family portraits of Baustista descendants

 Veranda at the side of the formal comedor

 Next to the formal comedor is the informal comedor

 Saw these angels watching over me inside a small room.
 Not sure exactly whether it should be hair-raising or a glorious thing.

-The house is now under the care of the well-known Mr. Dez Bautista, a set designer, writer and historian.
+The Bautista House is now under the care of the well-known Mr. Dez Bautista, a set designer, writer and historian.
 Unfortunately, Mr. Dez was not in the house when we paid a visit on a weekend.
-It would have been a different experience to have him tell us his own stories of the house.
+It would have been a different experience to have him tell his own stories of the house.

-Overall, I enjoyed getting around the Don Antonio Bautista Heritage house as every corner was photogenic.
+Overall, I enjoyed getting around this ancestral house in Malolos, Bulacan, as every corner was photogenic.
 Likewise, the feel of Spanish era inside the house makes me want to practice Spanish as I caught sight of the entrada, salon, cuarto, muebles, veranda, comedor, sillas, ventana, mesa, plato, aparador…okay, that’s just as far as I could get. 🙂

 Where is your hometown?
 Do you like it (or hate it)?
 What did you learn to appreciate in your place?
 Share your thoughts below.